 26.7.2 Sounding sequences and support

-An HE beamformer may solicit punctured SU feedback from an HE beamformee in an HE TB sounding sequence if the HE beamformee indicates support for punctured sounding by setting the Punctured Sounding Support subfield to 1.
-An HE beamformer(#21320) shall indicate punctured subchannels in the HE sounding NDP(#21321) of an HE TB sounding sequence(#20576) by setting the appropriate bits of the Disallowed Subchannel Bitmap subfield of the STA Info field that includes the value of 2047 in the AID11 subfield within an HE NDP Announcement frame.
-An SU beamformer that includes a value of 2047 for AID11 in a STA Info field of an HE NDP Announcement frame shall place that STA Info field as the first STA Info field of the frame.
-An SU beamformer that indicates punctured subchannels in the HE NDP Announcement frame(#21322) in an HE TB sounding sequence(#20576) shall set the TXVECTOR parameter INACTIVE_- SUBCHANNELS of the non-HT duplicate PPDU carrying the HE NDP Announcement frame and the HE sounding NDP(#21323) as described in(#Ed) 26.11.7 (INACTIVE_SUBCHANNELS and RU_ALLOCATION)(# 21401). (#20903)
+An HE beamformer may solicit punctured SU feedback from an HE beamformee in an HE TB sounding sequence if the HE beamformee indicates support for punctured sounding by setting the Punctured Sounding Support subfield in the HE Capabilities elements it transmits to 1.
+An HE beamformer(#21320) shall indicate punctured subchannels in the HE sounding NDP(#21321) of an HE TB sounding sequence(#20576) by setting the appropriate bits of the Disallowed Subchannel Bitmap subfield of the STA Info field the AID11 subfield set to 2047 within thepreceding HE NDP Announcement frame.
+An SU beamformer that includes a STA Info field with the AID11 subfield set to 2047 in an HE NDP Announcement frame shall place that STA Info field as the first STA Info field of the frame.
+An SU beamformer that indicates punctured subchannels in an HE NDP Announcement frame(#21322) in an HE TB sounding sequence(#20576) shall set the TXVECTOR parameter INACTIVE_- SUBCHANNELS of the non-HT duplicate PPDU carrying the HE NDP Announcement frame and the HE sounding NDP(#21323) as described in(#Ed) 26.11.7 (INACTIVE_SUBCHANNELS and RU_ALLOCATION)(# 21401). (#20903)

-An SU beamformee that supports punctured sounding shall generate feedback corresponding to the subchannels indicated in the STA Info field with an AID11 value matching the eleven least significant bits of its AID value from within a received HE NDP Announcement frame, but excluding subcarriers that are disallowed according to the value of the Disallowed Subchannel Bitmap subfield of the same HE NDP Announcement frame. (#20903)
+An SU beamformee that supports punctured sounding shall generate feedback corresponding to the subchannels indicated in the STA Info field addressed to it in an HE NDP Announcement frame, but excluding subcarriers that are disallowed according to the value of the Disallowed Subchannel Bitmap subfield in that frame. (#20903)

 TGax editor: within subclause 9.4.2.242.2 HE MAC Capabilities Information field, in Table 9-321a – Subfields of the HE MAC Capabilities Information field, change the “Definition” entry for the “Subfield” “Punctured Sounding Support” as shown: